 We are party to several collaborative agreements.
-See "Our near-term revenues depend on collaboration agreements with other companies.
-These agreements subject us to obligations which must be fulfilled and require us to manage complex relationships with third parties.
-If we are unable to meet our obligations or manage our relationships with our collaborators under these agreements or enter into additional collaboration agreements or if our existing collaborations are terminated, our revenues may decrease."
 Our third-party collaborators have entered into these agreements based on the exclusivity that our intellectual property rights confer on the products being developed.
-The loss or diminution of our intellectual property rights could result in a decision by our thirdparty collaborators to terminate their agreements with us.
+The loss or diminution of our intellectual property rights could result in a decision by our third-party collaborators to terminate their agreements with us.
 In addition, these agreements are generally complex and contain provisions that could give rise to legal disputes, including potential disputes concerning ownership of intellectual property and data under collaborations.
 Such disputes can lead to lengthy, expensive litigation or arbitration requiring us to devote management time and resources to such dispute which we would otherwise spend on our business.
-To the extent that our agreements call for future royalties to be paid conditional on our having patents covering the royalty-bearing subject matter, the recent decision by the Supreme Court in the case of MedImmune, Inc. v.
+To the extent that our agreements call for future royalties to be paid conditional on our having patents covering the royalty-bearing subject matter, the decision by the Supreme Court in the case of MedImmune, Inc. v.
 Genentech, Inc. could encourage our licensees to challenge the validity of our patents and thereby seek to avoid future royalty obligations without losing the benefit of their license.
 Should they be successful in such a challenge, our ability to collect future royalties could be substantially diminished.